ManApart/quest-command/notes.md

 - Break triggered event class out into multiple classes
 - delete existing generated files on buildData so renamed files don't leave artifacts
 - It'd be cool to eventually make an android app fork that allows tap menus to pic commands: Starts with categories, then uses the ResponseRequest to generate suggestions etc
-- double check body parts are properly instanced through traveling.scope manager
+- double check body parts are properly instanced through scope manager
 - For now hardcoding commands and triggers to use the player's location parent for network.
 Eventually that should only be a default

 Json